 Head to Termini and use your 48 hour card to board the B train toward Laurentina (comes every 5 minutes).
 You’ll ride it for 4 minutes and exit at the Colosseo stop, where the Colosseum will be 100 feet in front of you.

 Like the Vatican, time is money, so I recommend spending the extra few dollars to skip the line.
-This express visit tour option allows you to get a guided tour of the Colosseum and enter the Roman Forum and Palatine Hill thereafter on your own time (admission to those is included in the price).
+Book this express visit tour option that allows you to get a guided tour of the Colosseum and enter the Roman Forum and Palatine Hill thereafter on your own time (admission to those is included in the price).

 After the Colosseum, walk 2 minutes over to the Roman Forum, open from 8:30 am–7:15 pm.
 Palatine Hill access is also right by if you’re up for more Roman ruins.
 The two are similar, but have slight differences in what you’ll experience.